 Render the scene, and you'll notice only the selected objects are re-rendered.
 The rest of the image remains unchanged.

 To make it a bit more noticeable, clear the VFB by selecting Clear Image from the VFB toolbar.

 In the VFB Confirm dialog that appears, choose Yes to confirm.

-Now that we've cleared the VFB, we'll render again.
+Now that we've cleared the VFB, we render again.

-If we look at the Alpha Channel, it will be updated as well.
+If we look at the Alpha Channel, it is updated as well.

 - When rendering animation with Render Mask, the previous render can be cleared by going to the Render Setup window > Settings > System rollout and setting the Previous parameter to Clear.